Tetra-Pak-APIs/TetraPak.AspNet/Scenarios.md

 }
 ```

-For that to make sense you might also want the corresponding `appsettings.Staging.json` file, to add or ovwerride configuration to be used specifically for this runtime environment.
+For that to make sense you might also want the corresponding `appsettings.Staging.json` file, to add or override configuration to be used specifically for this runtime environment.

 Please note that the `launchSettings.json` file is ***only*** used when running your code locally.
 It will be ignored, for example, if you deploy the code to an Azure app service.
 The `appsettings` files, however, are honoured by that same app service.
-You control the targeted runtime environment by assigning the same environment variable (in Azure) but you do that using other tools tham the `launchSettings.json` file.
+You control the targeted runtime environment by assigning the same environment variable (in Azure) but you do that using other tools than the `launchSettings.json` file.

 ## Debugging